Kyung-Min/CompareModels_TRECQA/README.md

 # CompareModels_TRECQA
 In a QA system that needs to infer from unstructured corpus, one challenge is to choose the sentence that contains best answer information for the given question.

-These files provides four baseline models, i.e. average pooling, RNN, CNN, QA-LSTM/CNN+attention (Tan, 2015; state-of-art 2015), for the TrecQA task (wang et al. 2007).
+These files provides five baseline models, i.e. average pooling, RNN, CNN, RNNCNN, QA-LSTM/CNN+attention (Tan, 2015; state-of-art 2015), for the TrecQA task (wang et al. 2007).

 Model Comparison
 ----------------
-All models were trained on train-all using Keras 2.0.6.
+All models were trained on train-all using Keras 2.1.2.
 Batch normalization was used to improve the performance of the models over the results of the pasky's experiments.
 https://github.com/brmson/dataset-sts/tree/master/data/anssel/wang